Marcodelloro/Pandemic-System-Identification/README.md

 `SIDTTHE_data_DEF.mat`: Dataset used in the system identification process.
 These data have been collected from the [Italian COVID-19 repository](https://github.com/pcm-dpc/COVID-19) and pre-processed.
 Ensure this file is in the same directory as the Julia script for the code to run correctly

+## Data Folders

+**Age Compartments Distributions**

+`issITAdeceased.csv`: Trend of percentages by age groups related to DECEASED INDIVIDUALS (Deaths, reported on the day of death) in Italy.

+`issITAhospitalised.csv`: Trend of percentages by age groups related to HOSPITALISED INDIVIDUALS (New hospitalizations, reported on the date of admission) in Italy.

+`issITAicu.csv`: Trend of percentages by age groups related to INTENSIVE CARE INDIVIDUALS (New ICU admissions, referred to the date of admission) in Italy.

+`issITApositivi.csv`: Trend of percentages by age groups related to POSITIVE INDIVIDUALS (New Positive Tests, referred to the date of Testing) in Italy.

+**Age New Cases Data**

+`issITAnew_ICU.csv`: Trend of daily numbers by age group of new ICU cases in Italy.
+Data reported refers to the 7-day interval moving average.

+`issITAnew_ricoveri.csv`: Trend of daily numbers by age group of new Hospitalisations cases in Italy.
+Data reported refers to the 7-day interval moving average.

+`issITAnewdeceased.csv`: Trend of daily numbers by age group of new Deceased (Deaths) cases in Italy.
+Data reported refers to the 7-day interval moving average.

+`issITAnewpos.csv`: Trend of daily numbers by age group of new Positive cases in Italy.
+Data reported refers to the 7-day interval moving average.

+**National Trends**

+`WeekTrend_ITA.csv`: Trend of daily numbers of CURRENTLY POSITIVE, HEALED, DECEASED and TOTAL CASES.
+Data in 7-day moving average.

+`DailyTrend_ITA.csv`: Trend of daily numbers of:
+ - Currently Hospitalised
+ - Currently in ICU
+ - Currently Positive
+ - Δ variation Positive
+ - New Positive Cases
+ - Currently Healed
+ - Currently Deceased
+ - Cumulated Number of Positive Cases
+ - New Δ(+) ICUs
+ - Δ variation ICUs
+ - Δ variation Hospitals

+ & extra categories like, Δ variation in total positive cases, Δ variation in new positive cases etc...